 Sour Cherry Charlotte

-Whereas a traditional charlotte starts with ladyfingers lining a special mold, our versions call for thin-sliced bread tucked into a jumbo-muffin tin.
+Whereas a traditional charlotte starts with ladyfingers lining a special mold, our version call for thin-sliced bread tucked into a jumbo-muffin tin.
 Each oven-baked serving, offered with extra sour cherry compote, is buttery crisp outside and sweet-tart inside.

 - Yield: Makes 6